Humanities & Social Sciences (HASS)

 With this wide scope, students can interact and be engaged in many different hands-on activities, discuss and interpret worldwide issues and those facing Australian society.
 These programs are designed to help and encourage students to become leaders and citizens of a fast paced and changing world.

-Politics and Law, Geography and History are ATAR subjects that provide a pathway to University entrance.
+Politics & Law, Geography and History are ATAR subjects that provide a pathway to University entrance.
 The curriculum for all of these subjects is designed to complement prerequisite requirements for a variety of university degrees.
 All of these subjects contribute to a student’s total ATAR score.

 HASS students have the ability to use technology that best prepares them for a changing and challenging world.